Dietetics and Nutrition

-Stay Healthy with the Best Dietitian in Hong Kong
+Stay Healthy with the a Dietitian in Hong Kong

 Nutritional health is an integral part of all medical specialties at Central Health.
 This is because, for many of our patients, the best way to improve long-term quality of life and reduce the risk of premature death is to change the way they eat, drink and exercise.
 Our nutritional advice is divided into two main areas: advice for specific medical conditions and weight loss or weight maintenance.

 Our senior dietitian

 Pratima Goodfellow is a leading dietitian who has a special interest in childhood nutrition.
 She manages all the usual nutritional problems, giving the best advice directly to patients and informally to our doctors, when asked.
 She works with our behaviour therapists, and our family doctors, to manage patients with recalcitrant weight issues in Hong Kong.

 The best dietitian for specific medical problems